-Fighting

-Threats of Violence

-Field Trips

-Fire Alarm

-Fundraising

-Funeral Arrangements

-Games/Gambling

-General Courtesy

-Good Reputation of the School

-Fire Alarm

-Sounding a false fire alarm is illegal and will be subject to stern disciplinary measures, including notification of civil authorities, administrative punishment and probable expulsion.

-Fundraising

-Early in the school year, Central Catholic sponsors a Lottery Ticket Fundraiser to support club activities.
+Fighting Fighting and Threats of Violence Threats of Violence Fighting, instigating a fight, or threatening others will not be tolerated.
+The first offense will result in suspension; a second offense may result in immediate expulsion.
+If threatened by another, the Field Trips student should immediately inform a school official.
+Fire Alarm Field Trips Students participating in a field trip or off-campus, class-related educational program are required Fundraising to have parental permission and conform to the Central Catholic dress code.
+For walking tours, students may wear tennis shoes.
+Guidelines for overnight or extended school trips are on pages 35-36.
+Funeral Arrangements Fire Alarm Games/Gambling Sounding a false fire alarm is illegal and will be subject to stern disciplinary measures, including notification of civil authorities, administrative punishment, and probable expulsion.
+General Courtesy Fundraising Good Reputation of the School Early in the school year, Central Catholic sponsors a Lottery Ticket Fundraiser to support club activities.
 To receive funds, authorized activities must submit an annual financial report to the Business Office and allow Central Catholic students and faculty free admission to regular season home events.
 The funding amount is determined by the number of students in the organization who met their sales quota.
 This is executed by the Assistant Principal of Student Affairs.
 In the spring, the school sponsors the Viking Victory Auction, the proceeds of which provide tuition assistance and improvements to the school building.
-Student volunteers are needed for this major fund-raiser.

-Some booster organizations conduct fund-raisers during the school year.
+Student volunteers are needed for this major fundraiser.
+Some booster organizations conduct fundraisers during the school year.
 Each fundraising plan must be approved by the Executive Director of Enrollment Management, who will schedule them in the school calendar.
-Fund-raising activities must have the approval of the Executive Director of Enrollment Management to use Central Catholic's name, mascot, or logo.
+Fundraising activities must have the approval of the Executive Director of Enrollment Management to use Central Catholic's name, mascot, or logo.
+Funeral Arrangements For individual requests for a funeral, students should follow the early dismissal or absence procedures.

-Funeral Arrangements

-For individual requests for a funeral, students should follow the early dismissal or absence procedures.